 1. Keep your professional credits up to date and spelt correctly.
-Make sure to fill out every field possible as casting directors will often search by production.
+Make sure to fill out every field possible as casting directors will often search by production, director, etc.

-2. Keep your 'About Me' section brief, updated and relevant.
-If you'be added details of a production you're currently appearing in, once it's complete, don’t forget to move it to your credits.
+2. Keep your ‘About Me’ section brief, updated and relevant.
+If you’ve added details of a production you’re currently appearing in, once it’s complete, don’t forget to move it to your credits.
 Use the space to give more details about the skills which make you stand out from other performers.
 Reviews and awards can be included in this section too, as well as details about visas or passports if you live abroad.

 5. Ensure that you have a language and accent marked as native on your profile.
 This is so you’ll appear in all of the appropriate searches.

 6. Always be honest about your playing age; you can publish very precise age ranges on your Spotlight profile.
 Only choose a range that you can realistically be cast to play, so take some time to reflect on this and check it regularly.

 7. Be truthful when listing accents and languages.
 When casting directors call you into a room they need to have confidence that you can do them (often at short notice) so try to only publish those you can do well and naturally.
 You can also add some audio to your profile to demonstrate the accents you can do.
 The content of what you are reading doesn't matter, casting directors just want to hear that you can do a flawless accent.

 8. Be honest about what skills you publish on your profile.
 If you can ride a horse - great! - but don’t list it if you’ve only been on a horse once.
 If you feel comfortable using a skill on set or on stage then add it to your Spotlight profile.
 Make sure to always list any driving licences too.
 Are we missing a skill that you want to add to your profile?
 Please email [email protected]

 Casting directors tell us they only like to see 4-5 images of various expressions so less is definitely more.